Esri/terraformer/docs/glossary.html.md

 ### Bbox

-A GeoJSON bounding box is usually a 4 item array representing the rectangle that will contain the GeoJSON object.
+A GeoJSON bounding box is usually a 4-item array representing the rectangle that will contain the GeoJSON object.

 ```js
 [-122.70, 45.51, -122.64, 45.53]